“Yet, no matter how deeply I go down into myself, my God is dark, and like a webbing made of a hundred roots that drink in silence.”

 Once these old habits are met with kindness and compassion, it’s easier to let them go.
 It’s easier to sink into the dark and shed what's no longer useful.
 As the nights close in this Samhain season, I’m taking the time to be still, to let go and to sit in the heart of darkness.

-Siobhán is a homeopath and natural wellness practitioner working with all ages for emotional, mental and physical wellbeing.
+Siobhán is a natural wellness practitioner working with women's health for hormonal & emotional wellbeing.
 She is also a poet and writer of fiction, articles and short stories.